Yuma MCASBack to Country

 In September and especially October, the base houses many visiting aircraft in the latter stages of the yearly Weapons and Tactics Instructor course.
 For this the extra rampspace is filled with all current Marines types of helicopters, fighters and transports.
 An ideal time to visit.

 The base has two parallel runways with a NE-SW orientation.
 The military ramps are to the Southeast of these.
 Starting in the Northeast corner you will find the base flight and helicopter hangars of VMX-1, first around the corner Southbound is the F-5 area followed by a stretched ramp littered with sunsheds for the F-35 fleet.
 Opposite the southern part of the main ramp there is a huge helicopter platform as well.
 This, along with the last huge ramp near the Southern perimeter are used during WTI courses only.

 The small civil terminal in along the Northern perimeter, Northwest of the runways.
 West of the runways you can also find the general aviation and business aviation areas.

-While driving from California to Arizona on the I-8, you should take exit 3 (in Arizona).
-At the end of the exit take right to enter the S Avenue 3 E. Continue on this road untill you reach the intersection with the S-80.
-At this intersection you'll see the airfield in front of you at the right.
+While driving on the I-8, you should take exit 3 (in Arizona).
+At the end of the exit take right to enter the S Avenue 3 E. Continue on this road untill you reach the intersection with the E. 32nd Street / Business loop 8 (green sign post 8).
+At this intersection you will see the airfield in front of you at the right.